YuboZhangPKU/ERICA/README.md

 ![](./Impact_of_gene_flow_on_the_topological_structures.png)

-However, both introgression and incomplete lineage sorting (ILS) can lead to the discordant patterns.
+However, both introgression and incomplete lineage sorting (ILS) can lead to discordant patterns.
 To distinguish signatures of introgression from ILS, we evaluated the theoretical distributions of topological discordance caused by ILS on the simulated data (see our paper for more details).
 We chose 0.4 as a threshold for 50 kb windows to make a false-positive rate (FPR) less than 5%.

 The scripts `ERICAVisualization.py` can be used to filter results by default or according to a user-defined threshold and plot topology proportions across the interesting regions.